-2. A firm's strategy should describe how it intends to create and sustain value for its current shareholders
+2. A firm's strategy should describe how it intends to create and sustain value for what entities?

+its current shareholders

-3. What is the term used to describe individuals or organizations that are influenced by the actions of the firm?
+3. What is the term used to describe individuals or organizations that are influenced by the actions of a firm?